Artist Statement. Anastasia Serova

 I create my works as a visual diary, capturing my state of being, everyday life, experiences, and emotional changes within a particular period of time.
 In exploring this theme, I turn to the genre of self-portraiture, at times moving away from direct representations of myself to create collages and images composed of objects that are dear to me — carriers of personal history and memory.

-In my process, I use a film camera.
+That is why in my process, I use a film camera.
 The fragility of film as a material and its unpredictability become an essential part of the artistic statement.
 Light leaks, distortions, and traces of time lend the images a sense of mystery and subtle surrealism, deepening their emotional resonance.